helmut/forms/src/Fields/README.md

     }
     ```

 5. The `setValueFromRequest` method is used to set the current value of the field using the request object.
 Fetch the value for this field out of the request (using the name again) and set it.
+For details about the request object check out the [Request](/src/Request.php) interface.

     ```php
     public function setValueFromRequest($request)